jfpoilpret/fast-arduino-lib/README.md

 - Breadboard ATtiny85 at 8MHz
 - Arduino Leonardo

-Improtant!
+Important!
 Note that "standard" IO implementation is deemed to disappear very soon, so if you consider starting a project with FastArduino today, prefer using FastIO.

 Roadmap
 -------